Hubris

 Of all the processes that give our planet life, it seems to me that birth is among the most sacred.
 And of all the things that make life possible, water is the most essential.
 For both those reasons, the birthplaces of our rivers deserve more love, more care, fewer tears, and less violence.
 If we are ever judged, it seems to me that the first question might well be: “How did you treat your mother?”

-Kevin Van Tighem, a former superintendent of Banff National Park, has written more than 200 articles, stories, and essays on conservation and wildlife which have garnered him many awards, including Western Magazine awards, Outdoor Writers of Canada book and magazine awards, and the Journey Award for Fiction.
+Kevin Van Tighem, an Alberta naturalist and environmentalist, has written more than 200 articles, stories, and essays on conservation and wildlife which have garnered him many awards, including Western Magazine awards, Outdoor Writers of Canada book and magazine awards, and the Journey Award for Fiction.
 He is the author of Bears Without Fear, The Homeward Wolf, Heart Waters: Sources of the Bow River, Our Place: Changing the Nature of Alberta, and Wild Roses Are Worth It: Alberta Reconsidered.
-Van Tighem was born and reared in Calgary, his family roots in what is now Alberta going back to 1875.
-He graduated with a degree in plant ecology from the University of Calgary in 1977 and went on to work as a biologist with the Canadian Wildlife Service.
-In 1985, Van Tighem joined Parks Canada and subsequently worked in various national parks before retiring as a park superintendent in 2011.
-Van Tighem is the author of 14 books on wildlife and conservation, and writes a regular column, “This Land,” in Alberta Views: The Magazine for Engaged Citizens.
-He lives with his wife, Gail, in Cowley, Alberta.
+He was born and reared in Calgary, his family roots in what is now Alberta going back to 1875.
+Van Tighem graduated with a degree in plant ecology from the University of Calgary in 1977 and went on to work as a biologist with the Canadian Wildlife Service.
+In 1985, he joined Parks Canada and subsequently worked in various national parks before retiring as a park superintendent in 2011.
+Van Tighem is the author of 14 books on wildlife and conservation.
+In 2022 he was awarded an honorary Doctor of Science from the University of Lethbridge, and a Blackfoot name that translates to “Rough Rapid Water” from the Kainai First Nation.
+He lives with his wife, Gail, in High River, Alberta.
 Read more about the author here.
 Find Van Tighem’s books here.
 (Author Head Shot Augment: René Laanen.)

 One Comment